 Casedo comes with more advanced pagination features, such as, excluding documents from pagination and paginating documents as an insert.

-In Casedo you can create a table of contents for your Casefile.
+In Casedo you can add a table of contents to your Casefile.
 This feature is aimed to let you navigate through your files and folders by listing them with their commencing highlights, comments, bookmarks and page numbers.

 You can do this in 5 simple steps: